section-engineering-education/engineering-education/content/articles/http3-vs-http2/index.md

 published: true
 url: /http3-vs-http2/
 title: Comparison between the HTTP/3 and HTTP/2 Protocols
 description: This tutorial will go over the basics of HTTP/1, HTTP/2, and HTTP/3.
-We will understand how each are different, by understanding its limitations and advantages.
+We will go over how each are different, by understanding their limitations and advantages.
 author: bradley-biketi
-date: 2021-07-03T00:00:00-23:00
+date: 2021-07-05T00:00:00-15:00
 topics: []
 excerpt_separator: <!--more-->
 images: